Starlink Review 2026 (UK & US)

 Broadband & Technology Expert

-"Starlink scrapping the upfront hardware cost in some markets is a massive shift.
+"Starlink lowering the barrier to entry in some markets is a massive shift.
 It changes the whole value proposition overnight.
 This is no longer just the best rural fallback.
-It is now a genuine option for a lot more households, especially if they can live without traditional phone support."
+It is now a genuine option for far more households, especially if they can live without traditional phone support."